Large painting project for Happinez Festival

 Click on the picture to see pictures of this second festival and the end result of the painting:

-On the next Happinez Festival in 2017 the artwork will be exhibited.
+At the Happinez Festival in 2017 the artwork was exhibited.

 Do you want to learn how to paint or draw the Eight Tibetan Buddhist Symbols?